Jonathan2251/lbd/source/elf.rst

 The _gp_disp value is determined by loader.
 So, it's undefined in obj.
-You can find both the Relocation Records for offset 0 and 4 of .text section referred to _gp_disp value.
+You can find both the Relocation Records for offset 0 and 4 of .text section refer to _gp_disp value.
 The offset 0 and 4 of .text section are instructions "lui $gp, %hi(_gp_disp)" and "ori $gp, $gp, %lo(_gp_disp)" which their corresponding obj encode are 0fa00000 and  0daa0000, respectively.
-The obj translate the %hi(_gp_disp) and %lo(_gp_disp) into 0 since when loader load this obj into memory, loader will know the _gp_disp value at run time and will update these two offset relocation records into the correct offset value.
+The obj translates the %hi(_gp_disp) and %lo(_gp_disp) into 0 since when loader loads this obj into memory, loader will know the _gp_disp value at run time and will update these two offset relocation records to the correct offset value.
 You can check if the cpu0 of %hi(_gp_disp) and %lo(_gp_disp) are correct by above mips Relocation Records of R_MIPS_HI(_gp_disp) and  R_MIPS_LO(_gp_disp) even though the cpu0 is not a CPU recognized by readelf utilitly.
 The instruction **“ld $2, %got(gI)($gp)”** is same since we don't know what the address of .data section variable will load to.
-So, translate the address to 0 and made a relocation record on 0x00000020 of .text section.
+So, Cpu0 translate the address to 0 and made a relocation record on 0x00000020 of .text section.
 Linker or Loader will change this address when this program is linked or loaded depends on the program is static link or dynamic link.